ryujihub/MMHHINVDesktopV4/README.md

 *   **Sales Order Management:** Creating, processing, and tracking sales orders, including customer details, product lists, and order status.
 *   **Reporting:** Generation of sales reports, inventory reports, and other custom reports to provide business insights.
 *   **Notifications:** System notifications for important events like low stock or new orders.
-*   **Settings:** Configuration options for the application, such as user preferences or system parameters.
 *   **Technology Stack:** React for the frontend, Electron for desktop application wrapping, and Firebase (Firestore, Authentication, Cloud Messaging) for backend services.

 ### 3. Delimitations: